ealijamal/iq-rec-electron/README.md

 * Choose the recording type from the list on the left
 * start the recording from the list below or from the program icon in the taskbar
+* ## Note
+To record a program interface screen, it must be running in the background and not minimized

 <p align="right">(<a href="#top">back to top</a>)</p>